Research

 Studies on social behaviour typically do not consider sexual conflict and most research on sexual conflict does not address its potential ramifications for the evolution of social behaviour.
 Thus, I developed a novel semi-naturalistic arena for tracking the sexual and social networks of bed bugs (Cimex lectularius).
 I demonstrated that there can be conflict between the sexes over the ideal composition of social groups (Yan and Dukas, 2022) and that social experience does not appear to improve bed bugs' sexual competency (Yan et al. 2024a).

-Aggregation network of bed bugs taken from Yan and Dukas (2022).
+Social aggregation network of bed bugs taken from Yan and Dukas (2022).